RWKV/RWKV-wiki/docs/basic/play.md

-# How to play with the Raven model?
+# How to play with the Eagle / RWKV model?

 ## Online public demos